 - If you are in the U.S. you may know ‘ground almonds‘ better as almond meal or almond flour.

 - I have used cacao powder here instead cocoa as it is richer in nutrients, but you could also use the latter if you prefer.

-- I like oat milk in this recipe, but other plant milks or organic cows milk would work fine too.
+- I like oat milk in this recipe, but other plant-based milk or organic cows milk would work fine too.